Armonte/daybreak/README.md

 # Melty Blood: Daybreak

-Daybreak aims at taking the many individual utilites for Melty Blood: AACC, and make them available all within the game's base executable.
+Daybreak aims at taking the many individual utilites for Melty Blood: AACC and making them available altogether inside the game's base executable.
 In addition, an interactive scripting environment is provided by the newLISP language for easy extensibility without the need for recompilation.